AdaCore/spark2014/docs/lrm/source/subprograms.rst

 a subprogram.
 In particular, a component of a protected unit is not an *entire object*.

-.. index:: reachable element

-An object O1 is said to be a *reachable element* of an object O2 if

-- O1 is a part of O2; or
-- O1 is a reachable element of the object designated by (the value of) an access-valued part of O2.

 .. container:: heading

    Static Semantics